shilad/cartograph/README.md

 89371	-2.57335603135	25.4092678524
 ```

-###Config
+##Config
-This is the top of defaultconfig.txt, which you'll need to edit to correspond to your data files.
+This is the top of data/conf/defaultconfig.txt, which you'll need to edit to correspond to your data files.
 You'll also have to create a couple of directories for your files to live in.
 ```
 [DEFAULT]
 dataset: dev_en